Easy Webinar Plugin on Steroids

 Easy Webinar Plugin: getRemote_version() Speed Up

-If you already use Easy Webinar Plugin (4.2.7 or older) within your WordPress website, you probably noticed a kind of slow dashboard.
+If you already use Easy Webinar Plugin (4.2.7 or older) within your WordPress website, you probably notice a kind of slow dashboard.

 4 Simple Steps

-Step One: Go to FTP where you have installed WordPress website and backup file /wp-content/plugins/webinar_plugin/webinar-plugin.php
+Step One: Go to FTP where you have installed the WordPress website and backup file /wp-content/plugins/webinar_plugin/webinar-plugin.php

-Step Two: Open file /wp-content/plugins/webinar_plugin/webinar-plugin.php in some text editor (even Notepad can help, but I truly recommend you Sublime Text 3).
+Step Two: Open file /wp-content/plugins/webinar_plugin/webinar-plugin.php in some text editor (even Notepad can help, but I recommend Sublime Text 3).

 Step Three: Find method getRemote_version() which is located at line 939 in plugin version EWP(4.2.7)

-Step Four: Replace complete original function getRemote_version() with cacheable version.
+Step Four: Replace the complete original function getRemote_version() with a cacheable version.
 So this:

 public function getRemote_version(){